Talent Builds

 This talent loadout is my general recommendation for most raid encounters, as it currently has the highest single target damage output of any Prot Paladin build.
 Keep in mind that this build opts for Hammer of the Righteous, which has its power significantly boosted by the Blessed Assurance hero talent, affecting the rotation slightly which we’ll discuss in a later section.

 On the spec tree side, if you don’t need spellwarding and want a bit more damage you can opt to put points in Tyr’s Enforcer, grabbing a 2nd point from Barricade of Faith.
-In the capstone area you can choose to drop Moment of Glory and Ferren Marcus’s Fervor in exchange for talents like Eye of Tyr, Inmost Light, Final Stand, and Uther’s Counsel depending on what a specific boss encounter requires.
+You could also grab Soaring Shield in AoE situations if needed, or if you prefer more Lay on Hands CDR then Tirion’s Devotion is a decent option..
+In the capstone area you can choose to drop Eye of Tyr, Inmost Light, and Bastion of Light in exchange for talents like Ferren Marcus’s Fervor, Moment of Glory, Crusader’s Resolve, Final Stand, and Uther’s Counsel depending on what a specific boss encounter requires.

 CIEAAAAAAAAAAAAAAAAAAAAAAsZMYWGLzMjZmZZbmZGzsNzMGAAgBAAAAAAg2amZWMMzwYG2aDAYgBAYbAAAQAmZW2WaZmxCDGGAMDjB

-For the protection tree, if you don’t need Blessing of Spellwarding you can swap it to Inspiring Vanguard to gain some additional Avenger’s Shield resets and throughput, plus in the capstone area both Eye of Tyr and Moment of Glory are flexible, allowing you to grab things like Uther’s Counsel and Inmost Light if you want them instead.
+For the protection tree, if you don’t need Blessing of Spellwarding you can swap it to Inspiring Vanguard to gain some additional Avenger’s Shield resets and throughput, plus in the capstone area both Eye of Tyr and Moment of Glory are flexible, allowing you to grab things like Uther’s Counsel, Bastion of Light, and Inmost Light if you want them instead.

 CIEAAAAAAAAAAAAAAAAAAAAAAsZMYWGLzMjZmZZbmZGzsNmxAAAMAAAAAAA0WzMzihZGGzwWbAwYgBAYbAAAmZabWmtZACsxghBAzwYA